Reading Time 2 minute

 In this blog we will go through GitHub setup and create a simple repository.
 Once we have done this we will clone the repository locally and then push to the repository from our local drive.
+This should give us a basic understanding of how GitHub works.

 Setup GitHub Respository